Educology

 For a long time the discussion about the scientific character of pedagogy saw no

-progress because most participants believed that there can be and must be only
+progress because most participants believed that there can be and must be only one kind

 of pedagogy.
 According to the traditionalists, this one pedagogy should be and must